 Introduction

 Foot shape is known to vary widely throughout the population.
-Female feet are shaped differently from male feet even when standardizing for foot length (Wunderlich and Cavanagh 2001; Krauss et al. 2008), suggesting that female feet are not simply scaled down male feet (Krauss et al. 2010).
-Foot measurements have also been shown to be affected by age (Tomassoni, Traini, and Amenta 2014) and weight (Price and Nester 2016).
-Current footwear fitting standards only use foot length, foot width, and arch length to fit to standardized shoe sizes (“Standard Practice for Fitting Athletic Footwear” 2017).
-Footwear is commonly designed around lasts, shoe molds are sized and shaped by each manufacturer with no common standard, leading to variability in footwear shapes and sizes (Jurca and Dzeroski 2013; Wannop et al. 2019).
-Such variability can make it hard to find a proper fit, resulting in users having to wear ill-fitting footwear (Dobson et al. 2018).
+For example, female feet are shaped differently from male feet even when standardizing for foot length (Wunderlich and Cavanagh 2001; Krauss et al. 2008), suggesting that female feet are not simply scaled down male feet (Krauss et al. 2010).
+Foot measurements are also affected by age (Tomassoni, Traini, and Amenta 2014) and weight (Price and Nester 2016).
+This variability is not often captured in sizing.
+Current footwear fitting standards, though, only use foot length, foot width, and arch length to fit to standardized shoe sizes (“Standard Practice for Fitting Athletic Footwear” 2017).
+Further, footwear is commonly designed around lasts, shoe molds are sized and shaped by each manufacturer with no common standard, leading to variability in shapes and sizes (Jurca and Dzeroski 2013; Wannop et al. 2019).
+Such variability can make it hard for consumers to find a proper fit, resulting in users having to wear ill-fitting footwear with suboptimal comfort and performance (Dobson et al. 2018).
+Footwear comfort has shown benefits in increasing running performance (Luo et al. 2009), reducing the risk of movement-related injury (Mündermann, Stefanyshyn, and Nigg 2001), and reducing running variability (Meyer et al. 2018).
 Comfort is often the number one (Martínez-Martínez et al. 2017) factor for consumers to select footwear, thereby requiring footwear to be properly fit to a wide population range in order to be successful.
-Footwear comfort has shown benefits in increasing running performance (Luo et al. 2009), reducing the risk of movement-related injury (Mündermann, Stefanyshyn, and Nigg 2001), and reducing running variability (Meyer et al. 2018).
-However, the current methodology of designing footwear around static lasts assumes that the foot consists of rigid segments.
-This fails to account for dynamic changes in foot morphology, especially when the foot is being loaded during gait.

-Assumptions of rigid foot segments during foot loading have shown inaccuracies in estimation of ankle joint mechanics (Zelik and Honert 2018; Kessler et al. 2020), suggesting intra-foot motion as the foot is loaded.
+However, because the current methodology of designing footwear relies on using static lasts, this assumes the foot consists of rigid segments.
+This fails to account for dynamic changes in foot morphology, especially when the foot is being loaded during gait Assumptions of rigid foot segments during foot loading have shown inaccuracies in estimation of ankle joint mechanics (Zelik and Honert 2018; Kessler et al. 2020), suggesting intra-foot motion as the foot is loaded.
 Evidence suggests that foot loading affects linear foot measurements, such as when transitioning from sitting to standing (Xiong et al. 2009; Oladipo, Bob-Manuel, and Ezenatein 2008).
 Studies have also explored changes in linear, circumfrential, and angular measurments during stance phase loading.
 Girth along the foot’s dorsal surface has been shown to decrease during stance phase (Barisch-Fritz et al. 2014a; Grau and Barisch-Fritz 2018).
 Heel width, heel inclination forefoot width, and longitudinal arch length were all shown to increase during stance phase (Kouchi, Kimura, and Mochimaru 2009; Barisch-Fritz et al. 2014a; Grau and Barisch-Fritz 2018).
 The dynamically changing measurements suggest morphological changes occuring, all of which may not be captured in the linear and circumferential measurements.
+Thus, it becomes difficult to characterize the wide variety of foot shapes across not only a large population, but within individuals as their foot goes through loading scenarios such as gait.

 Dynamic changes in foot measurements were shown to not be significantly different between adults of different ages, sex, or body-mass-index (BMI) (Grau and Barisch-Fritz 2018).
 However, different patterns of ball-joint deformation were observed between male and female subjects, as well as children and adolescent subjects (Barisch-Fritz et al. 2014b).